Neutrino diagnostics of hadron-quark phase transition in Neutron Stars

-This sigmoidal profile effectively models a smooth onset and saturation of the conversion process. $\epsilon_h$ is the hadronic energy density evaluated at the coexistence point of the transition (same pressure and chemical potentials).
-At this point $\Delta\epsilon$ represents the latent heat per unit volume.
-Away from coexistence, the interpretation is less straightforward.
-This expression captures the bulk latent heat contribution, while additional corrections are indeed possible, but omitted in order to simplify.
+This behavior reflects the finite-timescale saturation of the conversion front observed in the simulation.
+At the coexistence point, where the two phases share the same pressure and chemical potentials, $\Delta\epsilon$ approximately corresponds to the latent heat per unit volume.
+Away from coexistence the interpretation is less direct, and the above expression should be regarded as an effective estimate of the bulk energy release.